 - Who can receive Housing Choice Voucher Homeownership assistance?

-The program assists participants of the Housing Choice Voucher Program.
+The program assists participants of the Housing Choice Voucher Program (HCV) and recipients of the Veterans Affairs Supportive Housing Voucher (VASH).
 In addition, families must meet the following criteria:

 - Be a first-time home buyer or cooperative member